 Gee that’s nice for Penny isn’t it.
 That her body was so casually violated while she was not actually in control of it and thusly unable to give her consent!

 Can we not have it that the real Penny is some sort of runner up prize for Bo???
-Tasteless AF.
+Absolutely tasteless.

 Look it was all nicely bland.